cshneider/soho-ml-data-ready/README.md

 The SDO (Solar Dynamics Observatory) mission provides higher resolution and higher cadence data products from 2010.05.12 AIA (Atmospheric Imaging Assembly) and from 2010.04.30 EVE (Extreme Ultraviolet Variability Experiment) together replaced EIT, from 2010.04.08 HMI (Helioseismic and Magnetic Imager) replaced MDI.
 The advantage of using SOHO data is that it has basically covered solar cycles 23 and 24 with all of its products and continues into cyle 25 with most of its products.

-Invidual product benchmarks for querying all 7 data products with a time window of 6 hours and time span of 01.01.1996 - 01.05.2011.
+Individual product benchmarks for querying all 7 data products with a time window of 6 hours and time span of 01.01.1996 - 01.05.2011.

 | SOHO Product | No. Files | Time (hrs) |
 | ------------ | --------- | ---------- |